 I keep repeating this very often – I was talking to a client who was approaching his retirement very soon – both of his parents are alive.
 I asked “do your parents stay with you” & he politely said, “NO, we stay with our parents”.
 This one line created a lot of respect for the client but the question is will we be that lucky in our retirement days.

-Do you know that major reason why people take loan on their PF or withdraw their retirement savings is due to child’s educational needs or for the child’s marriage?
-When we talk about long-term goals of any person, normally his 2 primary goals are:
+Do you know that the major reason why people take loans on their PF or withdraw their retirement savings is due to a child’s educational needs or for the child’s marriage?
+When we talk about the long-term goals of any person, normally his 2 primary goals are:

 - Children future planning

 And irony is that people mix these two goals – at least the funding part.
 These are two separate goals which have a long term horizon but still lot of people fails to meet these goals.
 In India we also see a common phenomenon that when it comes to funding child’s education, people are very reluctant to go for education loan which is a right way to fiancé this goal.
 Instead, they dig their retirement corpus or borrow from other sources.
 Some also give lame excuses like “my son will take care of me when I am old”.
 And we all know the present reality & future can be even dramatic.
 Hence,these two goals if not properly planned and executed can screw the financial life.
 And, worst is one will realise this when he has lost the most important fact called “time”.